List of primary state highways in Virginia shorter than one mile: SR 188

-State Route 188 runs 0.91 mi through the city streets of Clifton Forge.
+State Route 188 runs 0.91 miles (1,460 m) through the city streets of Clifton Forge.
 The state highway begins at the intersection of westbound Main Street and eastbound Ridgeway Street, a one-way pair that carries US 60 Business and US 220 Business in the downtown area.
 SR 188 heads west on Main Street and turns north onto McCormick Boulevard.
 McCormick Boulevard is one-way northbound until Church Street; southbound SR 188 follows Church Street east and Commercial Street south to Main Street.
 SR 188 continues north on McCormick Boulevard to Lafayette Street, which the state highway follows one block west.
 The state highway turns north on Rose Avenue, west on Tremont Street, and north on Sioux Avenue to its northern terminus just south of the road's underpass of I-64, US 60, and US 220.